frovedis/frovedis/doc/tutorial/tutorial.md

 ## 4.3 Clustering

+### 4.3.1 K-means

 We also provide clustering algorithm using k-means.

-Please look at "src/tut4.3/tut.cc".
+Please look at "src/tut4.3-1/tut.cc".
 Again, The structure is mostly the same as previous example; it only takes the matrix dataset, not label.
 The data "./train.mat" is synthesized data.